pawel-slowik/rss-csv/README.md

 ## TODO

-- Refactoring - move some code from RssReader to separate classes, because protected methods are problematic when it comes to testing.
+- Refactoring - move more code from RssReader to separate classes, because protected methods are problematic when it comes to testing.
-- Unit tests.
+- More unit tests.